 Residents at BRV live with as much independence and privacy as they choose, and can make use of a whole range of facilities and village activities.
 The village community centre includes a large dining room that can be used for special occasions, a billiards room, internet kiosk, bar and bowls area, together with TV with surround sound, DVD/CD and book library and much more – all of it air-conditioned.

-Our wonderful commercial kitchen is open to everyone and our lovely cooks, Angie and Kathy can make lunch and dinner for residents and family members daily, and for those with limited mobility we can even deliver to your door.
+Our wonderful commercial kitchen is open to everyone and our lovely cooks can make lunch and dinner for residents and family members daily, and for those with limited mobility we can even deliver to your door.
 Alternatively, you can come down to the centre and enjoy a freshly brewed coffee or delicious hot chocolate, home-made cakes, muffins and slices along with assorted snacks, sandwiches, yoghurts and fruit salads.
-In winter our wonderful log fire makes this a very cosy place to sit and chat, use our Wi-Fi or just read a book.
+In winter our wonderful log fire makes this a very cosy place to sit and chat, use our free Wi-Fi or just read a book.

 “We don’t provide clinical care services, but we can assist residents to arrange these services in their own home.”